-1Assistant Professor, Department of Mechanical Engineering, MS Ramaiah Institute of Technology, Bangalore, India 2Assistant Professor, Department of Mechanical Engineering, MJ College of Engineering and Technology, Hyderabad, India
+Assistant Professor, Department of Mechanical Engineering, MJ College of Engineering and Technology, Hyderabad, India dr acreddy@yahoo.com

-Abstract: A micromechanical approach is developed to determine the micro stress within a metal matrix composite under various particle loading conditions.
-Square unit cell/hexagonal particle RVE models are analyzed and compared using twodimensional finite element methods.
+Abstract: A micromechanical approach is developed to compute the micro stress within a metal matrix composite under various particle loading conditions.
+Diamond unit cell/hexagonal particle RVE models are analyzed and compared using twodimensional finite element methods.
 Subsequently, effective material properties, the distribution of micro stress in the particle/matrix, as well as traction distribution at the particle-matrix interface, and the effect of different interfacial stiffness, are obtained.
-The major Poisson's ratio increases with increase of volume fraction of titanium boride in the metal matrix composites
+Shear modulus decreases as volume fraction increases from 10%Vp to 20%Vp and later on it increase from 20%Vp to 30%Vo of titanium boride in the matrix of AA2024 alloy.

-Keywords: AA1100 alloy, titanium boride, RVE model, finite element analysis, interfacial tractions, hexagonal shaped particle.
+Keywords: AA2024 alloy, titanium boride, RVE model, finite element analysis, interfacial tractions, hexagonal shaped particle.